 When should an orthodontic emergency warrant a visit to the ER?

 It should come as a welcomed relief that most orthodontic emergencies can be treated in-house.
-Dr. Jones is fully aware and equipped to provide immediate assistance should an injury occur.
+Dr. Jones and Dr. Hanson are fully aware and equipped to provide immediate assistance should an injury occur.
 However, certain cases may require you to first visit your local emergency room.
 Continuous bleeding from the mouth, increased swelling, and a fractured jaw are all reasons to bypass our office and get to an ER first.
 Once your symptoms are addressed, you can then come to see us for additional treatment.

 What should I do if an emergency occurs while I’m out of town?